Citrus-Software/tangerine-docs/docs/developer/usecase.md

     </details>
 </details>

-# Manipulating .tang files using Json's python library
+# Manipulating .tang Files Using Python's JSON Library

-Across a production, you could need several times to
+During production, you may need to:
-- update a plug value for an asset, that is use in hundreds of shots
+- Update a plug value for an asset that is used in hundreds of shots.
-- Check which shots use a controller to evaluate the cost of this controller to be modified
+- Check which shots use a specific controller to evaluate the cost of modifying it.
-- Change start frame or end frame of several shots
+- Change the start or end frame of multiple shots.

-Tang files are json readable file and you will be able to search into data just using json python library.
+`.tang` files are JSON-readable, so you can search and manipulate their data using Python's built-in `json` library.

 <Tabs>
   <TabItem value="List references" label="List references" default>